Joker282855/display-portfolio/README.md

 11. The footer has links to three other platforms such as Github, LinkedIn and Twitter

 ## Achievement:
 I was able to achieve the majority of the tasks besides one with the mouse moving away from the input filed.
-What helped me complete these tasks was from finding video tutorials on how to create a link between other pages and how to the links highlighted.
+What helped me complete these tasks was from finding video tutorials on how to create a link between other pages and how to have the links highlighted.
 Reviewing the module also helped me alot when I was first learning the terms associated with react.

 ## Future:
 The future development of this application will be going over the styling.
 I still have two assingments to turn in before my extension ends on Sunday for the boootcamp.
 I would also like to attempt getting the icons on the portfolio.